Join Emily’s Readers’ Group

 “No, what I mean is, did she warn you what she was going to do?
 Did she give you a chance to retract the wish she didn’t like?”

-His mother opened her mouth, her tongue poised between her teeth, the word ‘No’ almost uttered, and then froze—which gave him his answer: she had been given the chance to retract her wish.
+His mother opened her mouth, her tongue poised between her teeth, the word No almost uttered, and then froze—which was an answer in itself.

 Maximus stared across the table at her.
 “What did you wish for, Mother?
 What was so important that four people died because of it?”